How Are Wrongful Death Settlements Paid in Washington?

 Non-Economic Damages

 A court determines non-economic damages based on psychological, emotional, and lifestyle losses.
 When a person dies, their personal representative may file a suit for non-economic damages the decedent would have recovered in a personal injury claim.
-These might include:
+Wrongful death settlements for non-economic damages might include:

 • Pain and suffering;